AlenaReh/Backend-E-Commerce/README.md

 ## Installation

-    These dependencies must be installed for this application to work properly: npm i
+The dependencies must be installed for this application to work properly:

+    npm i

 ## Usage